Thai Ex-PM Thaksin Returns Home From Police Hospital - UrduPoint

 But his sentence was cut to one year by King Maha Vajiralongkorn within days of his return and the government said last week the 74-year-old was eligible for early release because of his age and health.

-Thaksin -- wearing a neck brace and sitting next to his daughters Paetongtarn and Pintongta -- was driven away Sunday from the police hospital in central Bangkok where he has spent the last half year.
+Thaksin -- wearing a neck brace and sitting next to his daughters Paetongtarn and Pintongta -- was driven away Sunday from the police hospital in central Bangkok where he had spent the past half year.

-A handful of people protesting his release had gathered in front of the hospital.
+A handful of people protesting against his release had gathered in front of the hospital.

 The car then drove to Thaksin's home, where a welcome-home banner was tied across the gates.